suiauthon/librealsense/wrappers/python/d400e_readme.md

 FRAMOS CameraSuite version 4.1.2.0 or higher

-Intel® RealSense™ SDK with support for D435e camera version 2.29.1 or higher
+Intel® RealSense™ SDK with support for D400e cameras version 2.29.1 or higher

-FRAMOS D435e Camera with firmware version 1.4.0.0 or higher

 ## Notes

-The `pyrealsense2` wrapper that is part of this package supports the D435e camera.
+The `pyrealsense2` wrapper that is part of this package supports the D400e camera series.

-The `pyrealsense2` wrapper available from `pip` does not support the D435e camera.
+The `pyrealsense2` wrapper available from `pip` does not support the D400e camera series.

-The `pybackend2` wrapper that is part of this package does not support the D435e camerea.
+The `pybackend2` wrapper that is part of this package does not support the D400e camera series.

 ## Linux